-I read on different platforms to try out a Curry 36 stand and since I was in the area, I decided to do it.
-Holy hot dayum it was good!
-There were different options but I chose the traditional sausage, pom frites and topped with curry-wurst.
-You order in English or German, they hand you a paper plate of goodness, find a spot to stand and just eat!
+I read on different platforms to try out a Curry 36 stand, and since I was in the area, I decided to do it.
+Holy hot damn, it was good.
+There were different options, but I chose the traditional sausage, and pom frites, which was topped with curry-wurst.
+You order in English or German, they hand you a paper plate of goodness, find a spot to stand, and just eat.
 The sausages are very good, tender and hot.
-The curry-wurst sauce is tangy and they are very generous with loading you down with a lot of curry ketchup.
-The fries are crispy and delish.
-You will see a lot of Germans here as well as a lot of tourists, so it is a good mix.
+The curry-wurst sauce is tangy, and they are very generous with loading you down with a lot of curry ketchup.
+The fries are crispy and delicious.
+You will see a lot of Germans here, as well as a lot of tourists, it is a good crowd.

 🌎 Thank you for visiting my website and NEVER STOP EXPLORING!

 📸 All photos are taken by me and are my intellectual property – Trixie Navarre